tenth-speed-writer/ChapterMasterTextFix/docs/CODE_STYLE.md

   - Examples: `COL_bright_red`, `DIR_left`.

 - **Enum** constants:
   - Enum names should start with an `e` prefix and be in all caps.
-  - Enum names should start with an `e` prefix and be in all caps.
   - Enum entries should use `PascalCase`.
   - Example: `enum eCOLORS` with entries `DarkRed`, `Blue`, etc.